SebastianManriqueM/sdom_epe_trainning/training_material/training_sesion_1/1_2_SDOM_Inputs.md

 - [3.
 Next Section - Getting Started: Running SDOM with a Python Script](#3-next-section---getting-started-running-sdom-with-a-python-script)

 # 1. Input Files Folder
-All the csv files you'll use in an SDOM simulation should be in one single folder.
+All the csv files you'll use in an SDOM optimization runs should be in one single folder.
 In this case, sample files are located at the route: "sample_data\br_test_daily_b".

 This folder will be specified as a string containing the path in sdom when you do: